Nyctemera annulata: Diet and foraging

-The primary food source of Nyctemera annulata are plants from the tribe Senecioinae of the Asteraceae.
+The primary food source of Nyctemera annulata are plants from the tribe Senecioneae of the Asteraceae.
 Thirty three species are known to exist in the wild and New Zealand has 19 native Senecio species with 14 of them naturalised exotics.
 N. annulata diet is specifically limited to one specific plant.
 Even though the magpie moth is a native, it has been found that they do not restrict themselves to only the native Senecio species in New Zealand and will also feed on exotic introduced species.

 N. annulata is a monophagous herbivore insect meaning that their diet is limited to a species of plant.
 A study found that N. annulata did not restrict itself to the native Senecio although the insects were found more frequently in the native forested areas than in the urban/rural area These findings are based on research in the Auckland area, and the study found that the numbers of Nyctemera would be far fewer if there were not the naturalised exotic species available to them.

 The most common form of Senecio found in New Zealand is the introduced 'ragwort' (Jacobaea vulgaris) - a weed in most cultivated areas of the country and the magpie moth can often be seen around cultivated farmlands during the summer months and feed primarily on the leaves and flowers.
 Other favoured plants include Senecio vulgaris (groundsel) and garden cineraria.